PiotrJander/lean-spring/README.md

                                         Data access layer (mostly Jooq-generated)
 ```

-Contrast this with the current, horizontally-layered approach of Neptune:
+Contrast this with the current, horizontally-layered approach of X:

 ```
 Spring REST / Swagger API